| This historic pioneer

 will refer to this area as Yamhill County.
 After 1860 it became part

 of Clackamas County and remains so today.
+The oldest death date on

 a monument in